-Second, the custom is horrendously irrational.
+Second, the custom is considerably irrational.
 Can we expect Pilate, a strict and militant Roman governor serving a strict and militant Roman Empire, to seriously release “anyone for whom they asked,” including violent and dangerous insurrectionists, simply because it was a holiday?
-It would be like the United States releasing an Al-Qaeda prisoner in occupied Afghanistan simply because it was Ramadan and the people asked for his release.
-We would realize anywhere else that such a story blatantly fails the smell test.
-Instead, when confronted with wildly implausible episodes such as this, historians search for a symbolic interpretation of the literary text.
+It would be something like the United States releasing an Al-Qaeda prisoner in occupied Afghanistan simply because it was Ramadan and the people asked for his release.
+We would realize anywhere else that such a story is implausible.
+Instead, when confronted with implausible episodes such as this, historians search for a symbolic interpretation of the literary text.

 A further literary dimension is that the otherwise unhistorical custom of releasing a prisoner during a festival parallels another holiday custom that did actually exist.
 Leviticus 16 discusses the Jewish Yom Kippur sacrifice, where two identical goats were selected each year.
 One was released into the wild bearing the sins of Israel, and was eventually pushed off a cliff.
 The other was sacrificed in blood to atone for those sins.
 Hebrews 8-9 outside of the Gospels already attests to how the early Christians viewed Jesus as the ultimate Yom Kippur sacrifice where Jesus is the atonement for sins.
 Thus, in this allegory, Mark is telling his readers to reject the sins of violence and rebellion represented though Barabbas and instead to embrace Jesus’ ultimate atonement sacrifice.

 The historical implausibility of this episode and the clear allegorical symbolism makes it quite clear that it is a mythical element in the Gospels.
-Nevertheless, apologist William Craig, who is contractually obligated to have to defend ultra-conservative interpretations of the Bible, has attempted to defend the historicity of this episode through some very flimsy arguments.
-This article will refute one of Craig’s posts on his website about the Barabbas episode.
+Nevertheless, apologist William Craig (who is contractually obligated to have to defend conservative interpretations of the Bible) has attempted to defend the historicity of this episode.
+This essay will rebut one of Craig’s posts on his website about the Barabbas episode.